aegean-odyssey/PrusaSlicer-settings/README.md

 ### Ultimaker Original

 We have a few very old Ultimaker Original printers that we tinker with.
 The printer profile here is an early effort to use PrusaSlicer with these old printers.
-The settings work "ok", but could benefit with more work and attention.
+The settings perform "ok", but could benefit with more work and attention.

 ###### Installation